-The free membership printable this week is tooth fairy number clip cards which is great for letter recognition as well as fine motor.
+I made tooth fairy number clip cards for letter recognition as well as fine motor.
 I printed all the patterns on cardstock paper ... cut them out and laminated them.

 I mixed the number cards up and set them out along with clothespins.
 I put mine in a clear plastic container but you can put yours in whatever works for you.
 I have included numbers 0-30 so you can choose to put all out or just a few.

 In this activity children pick a card and clip a clothespin on the number that matches the number on the tooth fairy.
 I have also included cover-up squares if you do not want to use clothespins.
-You can grab the patterns for free until Sunday February 14th ... after that they will only be available in the member's section which is also where the tooth fairy alphabet clip cards are located.
+As of 2022 this activity can be found in the member's section which is also where the tooth fairy alphabet clip cards are located.

 We worked on letter identification with an uppercase vs. lowercase sorting activity.
 I printed the patterns on cardstock paper and laminated them.
 I then attached the uppercase and lowercase tags to baskets I purchased from the dollar store.